dafreels/metalus-api/docs/step-selector.md

 ## Step Groups
 When the Pipeline Editor loads, the pipeline metadata will be scanned for _step-group_ pipelines.
 An entry in the _Step Groups_ will be created that can be dragged to the designer.
 The pipeline will be preloaded allowing the _pipelineMappings_ to be mapped.
-Premapped step groups should be used instead of the blank _Step Group_ found with the [Flow Control Steps](#flow-control-steps).
+Pre-mapped step groups should be used instead of the blank _Step Group_ found with the [Flow Control Steps](#flow-control-steps).

 ![Step Group Steps](images/step_group_steps.png)